320: The Unearthly

 An imitation of Carol Channing, a singer and comedian with a unique voice who starred as Lorelei Lee in the 1949 Broadway musical Gentlemen Prefer Blondes, and won a Tony Award for her 1964 Broadway performance in the title role of Hello, Dolly!

 Yeah, they’ll go to Burger King and get crappy hats.

 Burger King is a chain of American fast-food restaurants founded in 1953.
 One of its best-known features is its giveaway of paper crowns for children.

 “... with hollow chest and tired head.”
 “She should just go home to bed.”
-Green Eggs and Ham. –You’re Sam-I-Am.
+Green Eggs and Ham. –Thank you, Sam-I-Am.

 Green Eggs and Ham is a 1960 children’s book written and illustrated by Theodore Geisel, better known as Dr. Seuss.
 It focuses on a character named Sam-I-Am as he attempts to get another character to eat the titular green eggs and ham in various offbeat situations.